 Dr. Anita Abbott, APSI Forum, New Zealand

 Dr. Anita Abbott is the chair of APSI Forum committee, and adjunct professor at Charisma University.
 She was a research fellow at NATO Defence College.
 She regularly contributes to publications and is invited nationally and internationally for research projects and speaking engagements.
-Her research areas include strategic partnership and negotiation, political alliance, alliance behaviour, strategic diplomatic deterrence, and geopolitics and alliance identity.
+Her research areas include strategic foresight analysis and future warfare.
 She has published more than 40 articles.
 Her first book develops education sovereignty model in international negotiation.
 In her second book, published by Palgrave MacMillan, she uses Indonesia and several countries as examples of how negotiation works for maintaining sovereignty in education.

-Prior to his appointment as Deputy Commander of NATO’s HQ RRC-FR, Major General Gert-Johannes Hagemann was Commander of the Infantry School and the Infantry Training Center in Hammelburg, Germany and the General of the German Infantry.
-From 2011 to 2013 he was the twelfth Commander of the German-French Brigade in Müllheim, after having served as Regional Commander of NATO’s Training Mission Afghanistan.
+Prior to his appointment as Deputy Commander of NATO’s HQ RRC-FR, Major General (Ret) Hagemann was Commander of the Infantry School and the Infantry Training Center in Hammelburg, Germany and the General and Director of the German Infantry, Paratrooper and Mountain Infantry.
+From 2011 to 2013 he was the twelfth Commander of the German-French Brigade in Müllheim, after having served as the German Regional Commander of NATO’s Training Mission Afghanistan 2010 to 2011.

 Lieutenant Colonel John W. Black, Regional Affairs Officer United States Marine Corps